How to prevent diabetes is a question that lingers in the minds of most people. What can you do to control or prevent it?

 Being overweight can contribute to diabetes.
 Weight gain contributes to the accumulation of fats and sugar around your body tissues.

 Too much fat and sugar make it hard for you to control and manage your blood sugar.
-Therefore, maintaining healthy body weight is necessary to keep your blood sugar levels healthy.
+Therefore, maintaining a healthy body weight is necessary to keep your blood sugar levels healthy.

 Eating foods high in fiber and low in fat as well as doing regular physical activities can successfully help you regulate your blood sugar levels.
 Along with this, try to avoid overeating by watching the calories you consume in every meal.